 Outside of her duties in academia, Brenda serves as a private consultant and corporate trainer to the insurance and risk management industry.
 She has also served as an expert witness and consultant on several court cases.
 Her consulting firm offers social media consulting, custom seminar delivery, preparation of expert opinions and testimony, continuing education course delivery, agency valuation, risk management audits, and intellectual patent application review.

 Nationally, Brenda is member of the Western Risk and Insurance Association (WRIA) and the Southern Risk and Insurance Association (SRIA).
-She is a past-president of SRIA and the 2012 president of WRIA.
+She is a past-president of both WRIA and SRIA.

 Brenda is a mixed media artist as well as a jewelry artist.
 A do-it-yourselfer, she enjoys decorating, home repair, and gardening.
 She has performed as a stand-up comic at the Addison Improv in Dallas, Texas, and at Hyena's Comedy Club in Arlington.
 She won the "Bodacious Crowd Pleaser" award at the Blue Night of the Stars Talent Show at UNT in 2007.
 Brenda resides near Simpson, NC, with her teenage son and three dogs.